noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 			// if you need to interact with the current sw
 		}

-		// on receipt of push messaage
-		this.onpush = event => {
-			// From here we can write the data to IndexedDB, send it to any open
-			// windows, display a notification, etc.
-		}

 		// Then, register a handler to detect when a new or